 “To really get a handle on what specific RNA molecules do, however, researchers would like to be able to turn RNA reactions off and on again – that is, they need to be able to take the blanket off, too.
 So Kadina also developed an uncloaking method that returns RNA to its former, unruly self.
 Crucially, both cloaking and uncloaking work regardless of the size of an RNA molecule, something that was not previously possible.”

-Due to its reversibility and adaptability, RNA shrouding could enable specialists to think about not just the elements of an extensive variety of RNA particles – in principle, any RNA atom whatsoever – yet additionally how the planning of RNA responses influences those capacities.
-All things considered, a standout amongst the most squeezing potential applications is among the least complex: essentially keeping RNA stable in a lab for expanded timeframes, something that RNA shrouding could do.
+Due to its reversibility and adaptability, RNA shrouding could enable specialists to think about not just the functions of an extensive variety of RNA particles – in principle, any RNA atom whatsoever – but also how the timing of RNA reactions affects those functions.
+Still, one of the most pressing potential applications is among the simplest: simply keeping RNA stable in a lab for extended periods of time, something that RNA cloaking could do very well.

 Kool said, “we want to move into living systems and use cloaking and uncloaking to study the function of particular RNA molecules in cells.
 Roughly, the idea is to cloak RNA in a protective blanket in the lab, inject it into a living cell, then uncloak it, turning on whatever cellular functions that piece of RNA controls.
 The team members will need to show that their uncloaking agent does no harm to the cells they’re trying to study, but the method could help biologists better understand how RNA reactions work.
 The researchers are also looking at ways to localize the effects of an RNA cloak to a specific tissue or location in a biological sample.”